-A 1099 and a W-2 are both tax forms that report income to the IRS (Internal Revenue Service).
+A 1099 and a W-2 are both year-end tax forms that report your income to both you and the IRS (Internal Revenue Service).
 That being said, they are also terms that are commonly used to describe the way in which someone works.

-Meaning that if you are an independent contractor, people often refer to that as a being a “1099’er” or “Working 1099”.
-If you are a full time employee at a company, you are often referred to as being “W2”.
+Meaning that if you are an independent contractor, people often refer to that as being a “1099’er” or “Working 1099”.
+If you are a full-time employee at a company, you are often referred to as being “W2”.

-Chances are you’re reading this because you don’t make an hourly wage and want to know how much tax you’ll need to pay.
-Or, you ARE a W2 employee and want to know how much you could be saving on taxes if you switched over to being an independent contractor.
-Either way, a 1099 vs W2 calculator could help you.
+Chances are you’re reading this because you are an independent “1099” contractor and want to know how much tax you’ll need to pay.
+Or, you are a full-time “W2” employee and want to know how much your taxes would change if you switched over to being an independent contractor.
+Either way, our 1099 vs W2 calculator could help you.

-This post will cover exactly what a 1099 and W-2 are and what the pros and cons of each one are.
+This post will cover exactly what the 1099 and W-2 forms are, and also what the pros and cons are of working either as a 1099 contractor or W2 employee.
 On top of that, there will be instructions on how you can get your hands on your very own dynamic 1099 and W2 calculator!
 Let’s dive right in.

-A W-2 is simply a tax form where businesses report the amount of annual income they pay out to and the payroll taxes withheld from their employees.
+A W-2 is a tax form where businesses report the amount of annual gross income they payout to an employee and the payroll taxes withheld from the employees.

 On your end as the employee, you’ll receive a form by January 31 come tax time detailing how much you’ve earned the previous year, how much was deducted for taxes, and how much was contributed to retirement plans.
-Then you’ll assemble your income tax return, send it to the IRS, and hope for tax refunds.
+Then you’ll assemble your income tax return, send it to the IRS (and hope for a tax refund).